-Leading employees will normally be assigned benefits in kind that are common for comparable positions, such as free telephone, free broadband connection, newspapers, company car/company car scheme and parking.
+Leading employees will normally be assigned benefits in kind that are common for comparable positions, such as free communication, newspapers, and car arrangements.
 There are no particular restrictions on the kind of benefits in kind that can be agreed.

 Pension schemes